Understanding Mother Nature's Dance: Kali, Violence, and Life's Brutal Truth

 Nature is the most immediate and universal phenomenon, which we can interact at the most personal level as our own minds and bodies.
 We can learn from it.
 It is good that Nature does a lot of work on its own to ensure our existence and survival.
 Imagine, how tedious it would be, if we have to do all that work on our own using our discretion to perform our bodily functions or maintain our biological clocks.
 We can learn a lot from Nature by just observing it and understanding its principles, laws, and methods.
 The following are few examples.

-2. For the same reason, wars, conflicts & evil methods are part of Nature's heuristics.
-They happen when our lower nature takes control of our lives and prevails over our higher nature.
+- Wars, conflicts & evil methods are part of Nature's heuristics to cleanser excesses or restore balance.
+From Prakriti's perspective, they are neither moral nor immoral, but a conflict between its own higher and lower natures.
+They happen when lower nature takes control of our lives and prevails over our higher nature.

-3. Violence, wars, calamities, and conflicts are the means by which Nature removes redundancies, inefficiencies and weaknesses from its creations.
+- Violence, wars, calamities, and conflicts are Nature's means or tool.
+She uses them to remove redundancies, inefficiencies and weaknesses from its creations.
 In using them, Nature shows no remorse.

-4. From Nature's perspective morality and virtues have no greater significance in creation than as tools in survival and continuity of species.
-Love, compassion, friendliness, charity and other virtues are meant to be used to forge relationships, earn trust, food, security, and friendship, and increase your chances of survival and enjoyment.
+- From Nature's perspective morality and virtues have no greater significance.
+In creation, Nature uses them as tools to ensure the survival and continuity of species and recycle its forces and resources.
+Love, compassion, friendliness, charity and other virtues are meant for forging relationships, earning trust, food, security, and friendship, and increasing chances of survival and enjoyment by each participating organism.
+Since humans are the most intelligent species, it is most visible in their personal and social behavior.

-5. Since God or Self plays no role in creation, other than being a mere Witness, the so called intelligent design is but a brutal mechanism that promotes and preserves strength beauty intelligence and dominance.
+- The so called intelligent design is but a brutal mechanism to promotes and preserves strength beauty intelligence and dominance.
+God plays no role in this as He lets Nature enforce her laws.

-7. Nature takes everything and anything out of the equation if it does not serve its purpose or fit in its design.
+- Nature is very selective, and yet is indifferent and equal to all.
+She takes everything and anything out of the equation if it does not serve its purpose or fit in its design.
 Earth air water, fire and space know no morality or humanity.
 They act according to their nature.
-So does all Material Nature.
-It is Nature's Way.
+So does all material things.
+It is Nature's Way or what we call one's own nature (svabhava).

-8. Our collective knowledge wisdom and consciousness constitute the Higher Nature upon earth.
-That alone qualifies upon earth as divinity.
-We are safe to the extent we collectively use it.
-We are safe to the extent we live rationally and intelligently.
-If we succumb to raw emotions, our lives will be unstable and chaotic.
+- Our knowledge wisdom and consciousness constitute Higher Nature.
+It operates both at the individual and group level.
+This alone qualifies upon earth as the divinity people worship in numerous forms, the guiding and preserving principle that people will look to in difficulties.
+We are safe to the extent we honor and cherish it and to the extent we live rationally, discerningly, and intelligently.
+If we succumb to passions and raw emotions, we endanger ourselves as our lives will become unstable and chaotic.

-9. You cannot avoid doing unpleasant tasks in life or causing pain and suffering to others.
-You must know how to do it without causing much destruction and suffering to yourself and others.
-It is where your higher Nature has to play a major role to minimize the negative consequences of your karma.
+- You cannot avoid sinning, performing unpleasant tasks or causing pain and suffering.
+You must know how you can avoid this predicament, minimize the damage to yourself and others and escape from samsara.
+It is where your higher Nature and principles of Dharma come to your rescue and minimize the negative consequences of your karma, if you take refuge in it.

 Why Nonviolence is important